NinjaWeedle/CSRacing-Evolution/README.md

  - Upgrades scale in cost based on the tier of the car you're upgrading- Tier 1 cars are the cheapest cars to upgrade, and Tier 3 cars are the most expensive to upgrade due to their exotic nature.
  - Upgrades offer a noticeable performance boost, but buying faster cars is eventually necessary to stay competitive.
  - Regulation races are a great way to earn Cr. - Just make sure to keep the difficulty at a level your car can handle.
- - There are at least four cars availiable in each tier.
+ - There are at least four cars available in each tier.

 6. CAR LIST (by car identifier number):